 So far, the vibrant shop has been well-received among the creative community and general public.
 Its recent move into new premises next to The Warren and across the road from the BBC Building makes it highly accessible, plus there's even more room for eye-catching displays and unique products.

 “A lot of people who I know from the fanzine community have been really supportive,” Michael points out.
-“We’ve also had visitors who are completely new to this sort of thing, and they’ve also been impressed.”
+“We’ve also had visitors who are completely new to this sort of thing, and they’ve been impressed as well.”

 If you're still unsure whether this medium is for you, Michael sums it up very effectively: “Zines are great because they explore topics that you may not have even thought about before.
 You can really see the passion come through the pages and discover worlds so far away from here.
 It’s a fantastic community and everyone is welcome to join."